redhg/phosphor/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+**Note:** as of June 11, 2022, there are absolutely no tests in this project and that's unlikely to change.

 ### `yarn build`